chizukeiku/MangoYOLOv5/README.md

     <a href="https://colab.research.google.com/github/chizukeiku/MangoYOLOv5/blob/master/MangoDetectionYOLOv5.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>
   </div>

 YOLOv5 is the most popular vision AI from <a href="https://ultralytics.com">Ultralytics</a>.
-Please browse the YOLOv5 <a href="https://docs.ultralytics.com/yolov5">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/yolov5/issues/new/choose">GitHub</a> for support, and join <a href="https://ultralytics.com/discord">Discord</a> community.
+Please browse the YOLOv5 <a href="https://docs.ultralytics.com/yolov5">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/yolov5/issues/new/choose">GitHub</a> for support, and join Ultralytics <a href="https://ultralytics.com/discord">Discord</a> community.

 This project was part of my internship project during my study.
 Object detection model used was YOLOv5s to speed training process.
 Training images acquired from <a href="https://researchdata.edu.au/mangoyolo-set/1697505">MangoYOLO</a> Dataset.